Ashfaqur4988/react-ecommerce/README.md

 edited the template
-make a new api to fetch all the orders from the backend in orderApi file new async thunk for the corresponding in the UI putting it inside a mapping func to layOut the structure
+make a new api to fetch all the orders from the backend in orderApi file new async thunk for the corresponding in the UI putting it inside a mapping func to layOut the structure (all the details required has been fetched and mapped) made two selectors, one for the totalAmount and the other for all fetched orders, using both we show it in the page handleShow -> to show the order handleEdit -> edit some part of order for Admin make state variable for handleEdit to store the particular order id so that we can use it in conditional rendering of the dropdown menu make a new adminUpdateOrder API and slice, use the find Index logic and replace the index found with the payload using switch case we gave colors to the statuses pagination in admin orders page make a new folder common where we can put all the required components which can be commonly used